ishmilan2/ishmilan.github.io/_posts/16-08-20-microservices-example-with-docker-go-and-mongodb.md

 **_The Cinema use case_** is based on the project written in Python by [umermansoor](https://github.com/umermansoor/microservices).

-The proyect structure is based in the knowledge learned in the book: **_Web Development with Go_** by **_Shiju Varghese_**, ISBN 978-1-4842-1053-6
+The project structure is based in the knowledge learned in the book: **_Web Development with Go_** by **_Shiju Varghese_**, ISBN 978-1-4842-1053-6

 ### Prerequisite